-In most cases, this is a NO. In the past, you needed to get a piece of information from your old broadband provider to pass on to your new broadband provider so they can switch your internet plan over - but there's no need for this anymore.
-These days, your new broadband provider will do all the running around for you… as they should, you’re a new customer and they will be hoping to impress!
+We would always say YES as it is better to be safe than sorry, particularly if you are changing connection type – for example upgrading from ADSL to Fibre – as this may result in your being charged twice, so for the sake of good order we would always recommend contacting your old supplier just to make sure they are aware that you have made a switch and everything is covered off.
+In the past, you needed to get a piece of information from your old broadband provider to pass on to your new broadband provider so they can switch your internet plan over - but there's no need for this anymore.
+These days, your new broadband provider will do most of the running around for you… as they should, you’re a new customer and they will be hoping to impress!

 Broadband Compare lists all the fees that you may be subject to when you compare and any other fees should be very up clear during the process of sign up with your new provider and they will be upfront about what costs you need to pay before you sign up to your new package.
 It's normal for this to sometimes include a charge for installation or connection and a courier fee for the delivery of your router.